CorpusPHP/Loggers/README.md

 ### Class: \Corpus\Loggers\MemoryLogger

-MemoryLogger is a logger that stores all logs in local memory.
+MemoryLogger is a PSR Logger that stores all logs in local memory.

 This is primarily useful for testing purposes.